blargg/ray-based-graphics/README.md

 The code is documented in a Doxygen format.
 Use doxygen to generate the documentation.
 It can be used as a reference for the code.

+To make the documentation, first check that doxygen is installed then run the following.
+(This may also require latex)

+	doxygen Doxyfile

 Todo's are included in the code.
 Search for 'TODO'